labpannequin/cfDNA-CNA-Analysis-Pipeline/README.md

 # cfDNA-CNA-Analysis-Pipeline
-A Snakemake workflow for ONT circulating tumor DNA (ctDNA) analysis This pipeline processes Oxford Nanopore sequencing data to estimate copy-number alterations (CNAs) and tumor fraction from cell-free DNA (cfDNA).
+A Snakemake workflow for ONT circulating tumor DNA (ctDNA) analysis.

+This pipeline processes low-pass Whole Genome Sequencing with Oxford Nanopore to estimate copy-number alterations (CNAs) and tumor fraction from cell-free DNA (cfDNA).
 It performs:

 1. Basecalling using Dorado (GPU)